The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Introduction

 Despite its abstract origins, magnitude has been found to have connections with many areas of mathematics.
 For instance, in~\cite{LeinsterCobbold:Diversity} deep connections with biodiversity measurement were given; in~\cite{Willerton:SpheresSurfaces} differential geometric methods were used to relate magnitude to curvature; in~\cite{Meckes:MagnitudeDimensions} analytic methods were used to relate magnitude to Minkowski dimension and potential theory; in~\cite{HepworthWillerton:MagnitudeGraphHomology} homological algebraic methods were used to relate magnitude to graph theory and categorification.

-Various computations and calculations led to questions about whether this Euler characteristic-like invariant satisfied an inclusion-exclusion principle; such a thing was certainly satisfied in dimension $1$, but in higher dimension it seemed like it might only work asymptotically as the metric was scaled up.
+Various computations and calculations led to questions about whether this Euler characteristic-like invariant satisfied an inclusion-exclusion principle; such a thing was certainly satisfied in dimension $1$, but in higher dimension it seemed as though it might work only asymptotically as the metric was scaled up.
 Numerical computations were inconclusive and the exact magnitude of any Euclidean subset of dimension greater than $1$ was unknown.

 In a recent paper~\cite{BarceloCarbery}, Barcel\'o and Carbery showed, amongst other things, that the magnitude of any odd dimensional ball could be calculated using ideas of potential theory introduced by Meckes~\cite{Meckes:MagnitudeDimensions}.
-In particular, they showed how the magnitude potential of such a ball is a solution to a boundary value problem which they were able to reduce to a linear system, and then they applied a recursive method to compute the magnitude of the odd ball, which is seen to be, for fixed dimension, a rational function of the radius of the ball, and this rational has integer coefficients.
+In particular, they showed how the magnitude potential of such a ball is a solution to a boundary value problem which they were able to reduce to a linear system, and then they applied a recursive method to compute the magnitude of the odd ball, which for fixed dimension is seen to be a rational function of the radius of the ball, and this rational function has integer coefficients.

 Barcel\'o and Carbery calculated the following by hand using their algorithm, where $\left|B^n_R\right|$ denotes the magnitude of the $n$-dimensional ball of radius~$R$.